 In our opinion, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2019, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

-Chartered Accountants ICAI Firm Registration No. 101049W / E300004 as at March 31, 2019
+Chartered Accountants ICAI Firm Registration No. 101049W / E300004

-Place : Chennai Partner Date : May 09, 2019 Membership No. 053315
+Place : Chennai Date : May 09, 2019 per S Balasubrahmanyam Partner Membership No. 053315